valebara/Borsa-Ricerca/README.md

 ## Psi method

-Code for psychopysical tasks, with particular attention to Psi method and its application with the qCSF
+Code for psychopysical tasks, with particular attention to Psi method and its application with the qCSF \

 Directories:
-• Jupyter notebook &rarr Examples for the application of Psi method and bayesian update of parameters
+• Jupyter notebook &rarr Examples for the application of Psi method and bayesian update of parameters \
-• Psychopy &rarr Compared to Matlab Psychtoolbox, not only it's open source, but it's easier to install and more user friendly: one can use both Coder and Builder, the tutorials are much more useful and the help is way more clear.
+• Psychopy &rarr Compared to Matlab Psychtoolbox, not only it's open source, but it's easier to install and more user friendly: one can use both Coder and Builder, the tutorials are much more useful and the help is way more clear \
-• Psychtoolbox &rarr Not only tests, but also scripts for stimuli creation (bandpass filtered letters)
+• Psychtoolbox &rarr Not only tests, but also scripts for stimuli creation (bandpass filtered letters) \
-• Python to Unity &rarr Dialogue files with Unity for the application of Psi method for different tasks (Slant, SOA)
+• Python to Unity &rarr Dialogue files with Unity for the application of Psi method for different tasks (Slant, SOA) \

 ## SNN

-Directories:
+Directories: \
-• Generic tests &rarr
+• Generic tests &rarr \
-• MNIST Numpy <span style="color:red">some *MISSING HERE* text</span>. &rarr
+• MNIST Numpy <span style="color:red">some *MISSING HERE* text</span>. &rarr \
-• Receptive Fields &rarr
+• Receptive Fields &rarr \
-• Siulations &rarr
+• Siulations &rarr \

 ## Where to find other files